zohrehsh2018/Secure-Routing-IoT/README.md

 # Secure-Routing-IoT
 # Mobility-Aware Trust-Based Secure Routing for RPL-Based IoT Networks

-This repository provides the full implementation and experimental resources for a **mobility-aware, trust-based routing framework** designed to enhance the security and stability of RPL-based Internet of Things (IoT) networks operating under highly dynamic conditions.
+This repository provides the implementation and experimental resources for a **mobility-aware, trust-based routing framework** designed to enhance the security and stability of RPL-based Internet of Things (IoT) networks operating under highly dynamic conditions.

 The project is developed as part of an **academic research study and  scientific paper**, with the aim of improving trust management and secure routing in  mobile IoT environments.